HenriqueDelben/HenriqueDelben/README.md

-- 🔭 Atualmente trabalho na área de eventos com locação de equipamentos para efeitos especiais
-- 🌱 Estudando tecnologias Front-End entre outras coisas
-- 📫 Fale comigo através do meu instagram @rickdelben
+# Hi, I'm Henrique Delben 🖐️

+- 🔭 Student on Software Analysis and Development at USCS - University of São Caetano do Sul
+- 🌱 Currently focusing on C, C# and C++ for applications development and front-end common technologies such as HTML, CSS and Javascript
+- 📫 Want to talk?
+Feel free to contact me!
+Get in touch with me on the instagram: @rickdelben
-- ⚡ Amante de jogos e tecnologia
+- ⚡ Technology and Games lover
 <div align="center">

 <div>